 This project is conducted with support from the National Science Foundation to design and test materials that engage high school teachers from a variety of science, mathematics and other disciplines to bring computational thinking (CT) into their classrooms.

-Teachers accepted into the program must attend a two-day, online workshop before they can begin the 4-8 week online instructional program.
-These workshops will introduce teachers to computational thinking, the online instructional platform (CANVAS), and to each other.
+Teachers accepted into the program must attend a two-day, online workshop before they can begin the 8 week online instructional program.
+This workshop will introduce teachers to computational thinking, the online instructional platform (CANVAS), and to each other.

-Here are the currently scheduled workshops and subsequent online courses:
+Here is the currently scheduled workshop and subsequent online course: